nagrjungururaj/Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning/README.md

 Anaconda, pillow, lxml, Cython, contextlib2, jupyter, matplotlib, pandas, opencv-python

+# Testing on your images
+1. Capture images from a maize field using a smartphone or drone
+2. Use labelImg tool to label your images.
+Tool can be found here : https://github.com/tzutalin/labelImg
+3. Place the images in 'images' folder under 'models'
+4. Trained model is already present in 'training' folder

 # Setup :

-1. Use labelImg tool to label your images.
-Tool can be found here : https://github.com/tzutalin/labelImg
-2. Download 'models' folder from repository
+1. Go to models\research\object_detection
-3. Run this command corresponding to local path of your environment (Change the paths accordingly) for example : set PYTHONPATH=C:\Desktop\models;C:\Desktop\models\research;C:\Desktop\models\research\slim
+2. Run this command corresponding to local path of your environment (Change the paths accordingly) for example : set PYTHONPATH=C:\Desktop\models;C:\Desktop\models\research;C:\Desktop\models\research\slim (wont run if not executed)

 # Run Sequence :
 1. Copy all .ipynb to 'models' folder before doing anything